concourse/registry-image-resource/README.md

 * This resource is implemented in pure Go and does not use the Docker daemon or CLI.

+* This resource has stronger test coverage.

 * Therefore, it does not need to run privileged, and should be much more efficient.
 It will also be less error-prone (parsing `docker` CLI output was janky).

 * This resource does *not* support building.
-This should instead be done with a task.
-Using [Kaniko](https://github.com/GoogleContainerTools/kaniko) would be a great idea!
+This should instead be done with something like the [`concourse/builder` task](https://github.com/concourse/builder) (or anything that can produce OCI image tarballs).

-* A goal of this resource is to stay as small and simple as possible.
+* A goal of this resource is to stay as focused and simple as possible.
 The Docker Image resource grew way too large and complicated.
-Initially, it this resource is designed solely to support being used to fetch images for Concourse containers (using `image_resource` and `resource_types`).
-  * This may need to expand later on as it would be completely reasonable to implement `put` here, so we may need to be able to `get` in a different format in order to be symmetrical.
-* This resource has stronger test coverage.
+There are simply too many ways to build and publish Docker images.
+It will be easier to support many smaller resources + tasks rather than one huge interface.

 ## Source Configuration

 * `repository`: *Required.* The name of the repository, e.g. `alpine`.

 * `tag`: *Optional.
-Default `latest`.* The name of the tag to monitor.
+Default `latest`.* The name of the tag to monitor and publish to.

+* `username` and `password`: *Optional.* A username and password to use when authenticating to the registry.
+Must be specified for private repos or when using `put`.

 * `debug`: *Optional.
 Default `false`.* If set, progress bars will be disabled and debugging output will be printed instead.